boonhowchew/clinical-research-guide/resources/PECOTS-example.md

 ## Step 4: Determine the Comparator (C)

 To understand the effect of the exposure, you need a comparison group.
-The **Comparator** provides a baseline against which the exposure group is measured.
+The **Comparator** provides a referent group against which the exposure group is measured.
+Another **C** is for **Context**, such as in a society with an aging population and changing family structures examining social relationships including family, friends, and social networks.
+Other possible contexts could from the angles of the individual elderly level of self-care knowledge, attitudes, and skills, or a public health priority to understand the risks associated with different living arrangements for the elderly to inform social and healthcare support systems.

 **Action:** Define the group that does not have the exposure.

 > **Example:** The natural comparison to living alone is not living alone.
-> * `C`: Living with a spouse, family, or other companions.
+> * `C`: Living with a spouse, family, or other companions; and family social relationships.

 ## Step 5: Specify the Outcome (O)